Trango Ration Review

 Like all of our packs, this number works well around town, though it might not be the most stylish.
-The ice axe attachment gives it limited alpine utility.
-When it comes to getting stuffed into the bottom of a bigger pack for an extended backcountry foray, the Ration performs slightly better than the Cierzo and about as well as the Flash.
+The ice axe attachment does give it limited alpine utility.
+When it comes to getting stuffed into the bottom of a bigger pack for an extended backcountry foray, the Ration performs slightly better than most.

 The Trango Ration is comfortable enough if you don't push its limits.
 The shoulder straps are the most breathable of any in the test, a boon for climbers pushing the limit of the season in the desert, or for those of us who are sweaty.
 However, these breathable shoulder straps aren't very padded, and the back panel had no padding, so this model punishes climbers who overload it or don't pack thoughtfully.

-Clocking in at just a bit more expensive than the low budget REI Flash, but with more features, we think this pack is a good value.
-What will it cost you? $50.
+Clocking in at just a bit more expensive than the cheapest packs, but with more features, we think this pack is a good value.

 This pack is acceptable in every metric but doesn't shine at anything.
 Some climbers will take the hauling cover out of the pack and promptly lose it.
-This eliminates one of the more interesting ideas this pack presents.
 It's got some other features we liked (the expansion sleeve) and some we weren't convinced about, like the exterior approach shoe attachment points.
-It's lightweight and not particularly comfortable.
-It's the solid C+ student of our test.
+It's lightweight, but not particularly comfortable.